jamis/jamis.github.io/_posts/2014-06-30-need-greed-speed.md

 Fabian gratefully handed the forms back.

-Nigel turned to the first page and ran a finger down it as he scanned it.
+Nigel turned to the first page and ran a finger down as he scanned it.
 "Blah, blah, blah...whereas the Summoner has particular need...yadda, yadda, yadda...the Summoned shall be obliged to perform as requested...
 It's all pretty standard boilerplate until you reach article two...which says...ah!
 Yes.
 The relevant bits mostly involve payment for services rendered.
 Here."
 He jabbed the paper with a tiny finger.
 "Paragraph two.
 'The Summoned shall receive remuneration, previously and mutually approved, for services rendered, two percent, net 30.'
 We just need to agree on what that 'remuneration' ought to be."
 He glanced up at Fabian and blinked.
 "What do you propose?"

 Fabian looked blankly back.
 "Who, me?"

 Nigel grunted.
 "Well, who else?
 Really, where did Basil *find* you?
 Yes, you.
 What do you propose to pay me for the work I do?"
 He tapped his fingers on his knee impatiently.

 Fabian took a deep breath.
 "Ah, well."
 He wondered what demons typically expected in payment, but suddenly feared to ask.
 He cast about, trying to think of what he might possibly have access to back at Basil's house on the hill.
 Cleaning supplies?
-He had those in spades, but he doubted Nigel would appreciate good squeegee as much as he ought to.
+He had those in spades, but he doubted Nigel would appreciate a good squeegee as much as he ought to.
 Baked goods?
 That somehow felt too friendly, more like what you'd do for a sick neighbor than for a fiend you'd just summoned.

 Something...
 He remembered the pastures near the town.
 "Maybe...a...goat?"